 History

 Fort Morgan isn’t just a great excuse to get outside but also gives you a glimpse into Alabama’s rich history.
-The Mobile Bay Civil War Trail runs 90 miles from the Gulf of Mexico to north Mobile County.
+The Mobile Bay Civil War Trail runs 90 miles from the Gulf to north Mobile County.
 Along the way, there are opportunities to take in the natural surroundings and learn about battle sites through historical accounts.
 It's a beautiful journey through history as you follow military movements, battles and visit sites that show how soldiers lived during that time.